 Alan B. Miller has been a Trustee of the Trust since 1986.
 Mr. Alan Miller has been the Trust's Chairman of the Board and Chief Executive Officer since 1986 and President since February 2003.
-Mr. Alan Miller has been Chairman of the Board and Chief Executive Officer of Universal Health Services, Inc. since 1978 and previously served as President until May, 2009.
-Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. As a result of his many years of experience, Mr. Miller provides expertise on the hospital management industry.
+Mr. Alan Miller has been Chairman of the Board and Chief Executive Officer of Universal Health Services, Inc. ("UHS") since 1978 and previously served as President until May, 2009.
+Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. As a result of his many years of experience, Mr. Miller provides expertise on the healthcare and hospital management industries.